 - 6.1: The tools/equipment are not covered in the syllabus.
-Since the course is face-to-face, it is assumed all equipment will be provided. - 6.2: Students are required to participate although no specific guidelines are provided. - 6.3: Technology requirements are not listed in the syllabus.
-Again, it is assumed technology will be provided. - 6.4: The technology is current, up-to-date (see above). - 6.5: Links are not provided in the syllabus.
+Are students required to have Microsoft Office or access to a computer lab?
+When is it available for students?
+Please ensure to provide all the support students must support the learning objectives and competencies. - 6.2: Not specifically addressed.
+Assumed that the tools promote engagement/learning. - 6.3: Technology requirements are not listed in the syllabus. - 6.4: The technology is current, up-to-date (see above). - 6.5: Links are not provided in the syllabus.
 It is assumed the various applications provide privacy policies.
 Consider researching each app for policies.